 The worst part is that for all your best efforts you’re probably making the whole thing worse.
 In other words, actively trying to fall asleep just doesn’t work.

-As someone who’s had (what feels like) thousands of nights like that, I recently decided enough is enough, I wanted to understand why I can’t sleep and how I could fix it with real (non-chemical) solutions.
+As someone who’s had (what feels like) thousands of nights where I just cannot, I recently decided enough is enough, I wanted to finally have an answer as to why can’t I sleep and how I could fix it with real (non-chemical) solutions.
 Here’s what I found out:

 Your ability to fall asleep depends on your biological rhythms, among other things.
 A sleep cycle is exactly that- a biological rhythm.
 This cycle is turning all day and testing your propensity for sleep.
 But it’s really only at night, with a whole day’s worth of tiredness, that you start to feel it.